wbeebe/EspressifProjects/v5+/esp32-s3-n32r8/README.md

 ## ESP-IDF Toolchain Version

 This project uses ESP-IDF version 5.4 in order to enable all the flash and memory available on the ESP32-S3-DevKitC-1-N8R32.
-This is currently identifying itself as v5.2.2.

 ## Configuration